 In order to create an effective Excel dashboard, we recommend the following steps:

-Once your data is organized it’s time to setup the page.
+Once your data is organized, it’s time to set up the page.
 The orientation can be landscape or portrait, and the size will depend on the output you’re trying to create.
-The most common is to make it an 8.5” by 11” page so it can easily print to paper or PDF in a standard size.
-Typically, dashboards are only 1 page, but you can easily create a multi-page dashboard as well.
-To learn how to do this, see our free xl tutorial course.
+The most common is to make it an 8.5” by 11” page so that it can easily print to paper or PDF in a standard size.
+Typically, dashboards are only one page, but you can easily create a multi-page dashboard as well.
+To learn how to do this, see our free Excel tutorial course.

-Important things to consider when setting up your page include: will the dashboard be emailed or printed; will it go to executives or lay people, is it for internal use or external use; should the information be mostly visual, or contain numbers and words as well.
+Important things to consider when setting up your page include: will the dashboard be emailed or printed, will it go to executives or lay people, is it for internal use or external use, and should the information be mostly visual or contain numbers and words as well.